damiencollard/discourse-article/README.md

 ### Previous replies

-This treatment is *enabled* by default.
+This treatment is *disabled* by default.

 If in your Discourse Emails settings you enabled to include previous replies at the bottom of each e-mail you receive, then this treatment,